d-smith/rapids-rivers-ponds/readme.md

 From the video, we'll ape the travel scenario where Sally views a page, and an offer engine assembles offers based on events consumed and produced by membership, segmentation, location, and brand services.

 For this scenario, we'll have rivers for the services and offers engine, and a single rapids.
 The rapids will be a Kinesis stream, the rivers SQS queues.
+We'll also have a river for those interested in consuming offers.

+The scenario is this:

+* An event conveying Sally is looking at a page is emitted.
+    * The location and brand services respond to the event with some baseline offer events.
+    * The segmenation service responds to the event by emitting an event stating Sally is a Road Warrior
+    * The membership services response by emitting an event stating Sally is a Platinum member
+* The location and services emit a new offers based on Sally being a Road Warrior
+* The location service emits a new offer based on SAlly being both a Road Warrior and a Platimum member
+* The offer engine will buffer offers for some amount of time, then emit offers

 ## Background